Chart Color Schemes

 Health

-Russell Lea's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+Russell Lea's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Russell Lea.
-Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 67% of the total population (3,334 people), compared to 69.2% across Greater Sydney and a national average of 55.7%.
+Russell Lea shows impressive health outcomes according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are low across both young and old age cohorts.
+Private health cover is exceptionally high at approximately 67% of the total population (3,334 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.3 and 6.1% of residents respectively.
-A total of 73.4% of residents declare themselves completely clear of medical ailments, compared to 76.3% across Greater Sydney.
-As of March 2021, the area has 19.3% of residents aged 65 and over (964 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most common medical conditions are arthritis and mental health issues, affecting 7.3 and 6.1% of residents respectively.
+A significant portion, 73.4%, declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Working-age residents have low chronic condition prevalence.
+Russell Lea has a higher proportion of seniors aged 65 and over at 20.1% (1,004 people), compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health